-1.4.2 Systems for reviewing providers and TPR expectations
+1.4.2 Systems For Reviewing Providers And Tpr Expectations

-Reviewing providers is item 6 in TPR's 21st Century model with a regular assessment required of each provider against targets, measures and documented objectives.
+A regular assessment is required of each service provider against targets, measures and documented objectives.
 Poor performance is expected to be challenged, and service contracts are expected to have pathways for complaint and performance management issues to be followed.
 In-house providers are also expected to have a similar scrutiny by trustees.